DR0529 HONORS THEATRE For those who want more

 8. A final exam will complete the year.

 Assessment: Students are given 40 grades in various aspects of acting for their part in our November production.
 In addition, there are quizzes, a final, homework and projects.
 Attendance and participation will count a lot in final grading.
-Students must maintain at least a "B" average to continue to be a theatre student at Drury.
+Students must maintain at least a "B" average to continue to be a theatre student at Derry.
 If a student receives lower than a B in drama in any marking period, they may be dropped from the program.
+The final grade is weighted as follows: Participation -20%, Assignments -30%, Assessments -40% and homework - 10%

 Texts: Students will read Dramatics monthly magazine published by the